-What is an intranet?
+What is a modern intranet?
 It’s an extremely common question, and one that’s been doing the rounds for at least a couple of decades.
-Perhaps the question still needs asking because what defines an intranet has changed over the years.
+Perhaps the question still needs asking because what defines a modern intranet solution has changed over the years.

-The most obvious intranet definition is this: intranet platforms are a combination of productivity, internal communication, and collaboration tools that enable employees to communicate, easily access company information, and work from a central digital workplace, regardless of their working location (i.e. office-based or working remotely).
+The most obvious intranet definition is this: intranet platforms are a combination of productivity, internal communication, and collaboration tools that enable employees to communicate, easily access company information, and work from a central digital workplace, regardless of their working location (i.e. office-based or working remotely) while improving the digital employee experience.

 However, as you’ll soon discover, this intranet definition is a little too simplistic.
 Read on to find out why.